valesalmon/Labnotebook_Salmon/_posts/2024-05-08-PocID_COTS_RAPID_Plate006_007_extractions.md

 	- 192 samples x 50µl = 9.6ml

 ## Quantification of gDNA
-Used Lane lab nanodrop and kit elution buffer as blank to quantify the first column of DNA on the plate.
+Used Lane lab nanodrop and kit elution buffer as blank to quantify the DNA.
 Used 1.5µl of sample

 Sample ID |  Well |Project |  ng/µl | A260/280 | A260/230| gDNA Plate|
 ---|---|---| ---|---|---|---|